-No, it’s not a type of seashell, a magnifying lens, or a species of bird.. tempting as those definitions might be, “Coracle” is actually the name of the retreat center visited by the fourth-year fellows of Theological Horizons this past weekend.
+No, it’s not a type of seashell, a magnifying lens, or a species of bird.. tempting as those definitions might be, “Coracle” is actually the name of the retreat center and ministry visited by the Horizons Fellows each fall.
 If you’re as bewildered by this word as I was, check out Executive Director Bill Haley’s description on the organization’s website:

 “Often when [the old Celtic Christian pilgrims] set out on pilgrimage together, they would get into a small leather boat, hoist the sail, pull up the rudder, and go where God took them, by way of the wind.
 In those native tongues these small boats are called curraughs, in English they are a ‘coracle’, a small boat for wide seas.
 A coracle is a vehicle to take the journey with God to find God, together.”